 Tip 2: Edit the Video on the iMovie App

 If you have basic editing needs, then you can also edit the vertical video on the iMovie app.
 Just launch the iMovie app on your iPhone and import the video you want to edit.
 There is also an inbuilt rotate option in iMovie that would let you easily edit your vertical videos without any black borders.

 To get even better editing results than iMovie, you can consider using an advanced video editor like Wondershare Filmora.
 It is a user-friendly and professional video editor that offers a wide range of presets, filters, transitions, stock media, and so much more.

 You can explore the range of editing options and even import/export your files in different formats.
-The best part is that you can easily edit videos for the social media platform of your choice and export the video in the preferred resolution as well.
+The best part is that you can easily edit videos on Mac for the social media platform of your choice and export the video in the preferred resolution as well.

 By now, you would be able to edit vertical videos in iMovie on Mac as well.
 To make things easier for you, I have included a tutorial on how can I turn my iMovie videos vertical to get rid of black bars.

 Just be sure to crop and rotate your videos to get the best results before you export a vertical video in iMovie on Mac.
 If you want, you can always use a better application like Wondershare Filmora to edit all kinds of videos like a pro.

 Shanoon Cox is a writer and a lover of all things video.